OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlInstancerGeometry.md

         default: []

-        <p class="jekyll-theme-minimal scene-class-attr-comment">A list of UserData to specify arbitrary primitive attributes(For example, color or roughness multiplier) per -instance</p>
+        <p class="scene-class-attr-comment">A list of UserData to specify arbitrary primitive attributes(For example, color or roughness multiplier) per -instance</p>

     </p>